National

 HAWAII — One of the world’s most active volcanoes erupted again, threatening the safety of nearby communities, according to the U.S. Geological Survey (USGS).

-This event lasted only eight hours.
+The event lasted about eight hours.

 0